BenHarrison11/logistic_growth/README.md

   theme(plot.title = element_text(hjust = 0.5))

 #We could do as we did above, where we plot our function on top of the logistic growth model.
-However, the scale factor differences render this graph fairly unhelpful (See third graph on Figure 7)
+However, the scale factor differences render this graph fairly unhelpful for understanding the dynamics of the logistic response (See Figure 8 on the below panel)

 unhelpful_plot <- ggplot(aes(t,N), data = growth_data) +